swatidantu/robocomp-blog-web/gsoc/2021/posts/alejandro_fernandez/post03.md

-# Coverting the models to Tensorflow Lite
+# Converting the models to Tensorflow Lite

 _5 July, 2021_